-[Activities of daily living and cognitive impairment shall be used to measure an insured's need for long-term care and shall be defined and described as part of the outline of coverage.]
+[Activities of daily living and cognitive impairment shall be used to measure an insured's need for long-term care and must be defined and described as part of the outline of coverage.]

-[Any additional benefit triggers shall also be explained.
-If these triggers differ for different benefits, explanation of the triggers shall accompany each benefit description.
-If an attending physician or other specified person shall certify a certain level of functional dependency in order to be eligible for benefits, this too shall be specified.]
+[Any additional benefit triggers must also be explained.
+If these triggers differ for different benefits, explanation of the triggers should accompany each benefit description.
+If an attending physician or other specified person must certify a certain level of functional dependency in order to be eligible for benefits, this too must be specified.]